X

 As you get ready to complete the application, please be prepared to submit the following:

-• What are the primary reasons you are applying to SUNY’s Black Leadership Institute (BLI) and what specifically do you expect to obtain from the Institute?
+• Please describe the primary reason(s) you are applying to SUNY’s Black Leadership Institute (BLI) and what you specifically expect to learn from the Institute.

 • Where do you plan to be administratively, or in a leadership capacity, in five years?
 What strategies and initiatives will you pursue to accomplish this goal?